LawyerN/InterbSwiftCodesProject/README.md

 SWIFT CODE, NAME, ADDRESS, COUNTRY ISO2 CODE, COUNTRY NAME
 ```

-- Data will be automatically imported on application start
+- Data will be automatically imported on application start(it won't be loaded while app is running )